RBEGamer/AtomicChess/src/src_buildroot/README.md

 For communication of the gui and the control software a inter process communication system is nessessary.
 It uses the ZeroMQ protocol, so it is needed so install the zeromq library.

 * `Target Pacakges -> Libraries -> Networking -> zeromq`, enable zeromq messaging library to use the ZeroMQ protocol.
-(GUI communication)
+(GUI communication).
+* `Target Packages -> Libraries -> Networking -> czmq`, client library for ZeroMQ.
+* `Target Packages -> Libraries -> Crypto -> libsodium`, enables crypto functions for ZeroMQ.

 #### MISC PACKAGES

+These packages are not required, but used for development.

 * `Target Packages -> Text editors -> nano`, install a simple text editor
 * `Target Packages -> Networking Applications -> rsync`, proves simple file sync (also used by QT if avariable).

 There are some more applications and libraries for development and testing installed, but the system is working with these mentioned above.